 Pentax 645Z versus Sony A7R III

-The Pentax 645Z and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in April 2014 and October 2017.
+The Pentax 645Z and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in April 2014 and October 2017.
 The 645Z is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Pentax 645Z and the Sony A7R III are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Pentax 645Z and the Sony A7R III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 645Z – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (33 percent) than the Pentax 645Z.
 Moreover, the A7R III is substantially lighter (58 percent) than the 645Z.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.